 Sports Hall of Fame

-THIS YEAR’S INDUCTEES ARE AS FOLLOWS:
+THIS YEAR’S INDUCTEES INCLUDED:

 Isaac Carson, Jefferson High School – Talented track and field athlete and 1991 California Interscholastic Federation hurdles champion

 Caroline “KK” Clark, Sacred Heart Preparatory – 2016 Olympic Gold Medalist, Pan Am Games champion, and three time UCLA All-American water polo player

 Jack Daniels, Sequoia High School – 1956 Silver and 1960 Bronze Olympic Medalist pentathlon runner, physical education professor and developer of state-of-the-art coaching techniques

 Julian Edelman, Woodside High School and College of San Mateo – Standout quarterback at CSM and Kent State University and Super Bowl, winning wide receiver for the NFL’s New England Patriots

 Jeremy Lin, Palo Alto High School – Play-making point guard for the NBA’s Brooklyn Nets, three-time Ivy League All-Conference player at Harvard University, and 2006 California Interscholastic Federation basketball champion at Palo Alto High School

 Julie "JuJu" Middleton, San Mateo High School – Outstanding two-sport, state-calibre athlete on the track and on the basketball court at San Mateo High who took her dominating skills to Cal State-Northridge where she starred in basketball